 Ron Skinner, Director of Education at MOXI, The Wolf Museum of Exploration + Innovation

 Ron has been involved with science education and research for the past 25 years.
 He has taught physics, astronomy, general science, and organic agriculture in both informal and formal settings to audiences from kindergarteners to graduate students in the schools of the Lucia Mar School District and at Cornell University and University of California, Irvine.
 He is an adjunct instructor in the Departments of Physics and Earth & Planetary Sciences at Santa Barbara City College.
 Prior to working at MOXI he managed community education programs at the Santa Barbara Museum of Natural History.
 His research experience includes marine science fieldwork along the Northern California coast; theoretical plasma physics research at the University of California, Irvine; nanotechnology research at Sandia National Laboratory; and sustainable agriculture research on his organic farm.
 Ron holds a B.S. in Engineering Physics from Cornell University and an M.S. in Physics from the University of California, Irvine.

-If you are interested in applying for the MOXI Apprenticeship Program, download the application below.
-If you have any questions, please contact Kaia-Joye Moyer, Manager of Informal Learning at MOXI.
+Applications have closed for the 2018 - 2019 MOXI Apprenticeship Program.
+If you are interested or have any questions, please contact Kaia-Joye Moyer, Manager of Informal Learning at MOXI.